 Can you dump your current loan?

-Your current mortgage loan may carry a penalty if you pay it off early, maybe during the first few years.
+Your existing mortgage loan may carry a penalty if you pay it off early, like during the first few years.

 These prepayment penalties aren't common, though you might find them with interest-only mortgages and other unconventional loans.
 The cost could make you decide quickly against a refinance.